 The Open Window

-The British writer H. H. Munro (aka Saki), is considered the master of both the very short story and unexpected endings.
-In this story, a pompous hypochondriac is holidaying in a peaceful country village as treatment for a nervous condition.
+This story by Saki satirizes the social obligations imposed upon the middle and upper classes by late-Victorian/Edwardian etiquette.
+A pompous hypochondriac is holidaying in a peaceful country village as treatment for a nervous condition.
 He doesn’t like visiting strangers, but does so as a courtesy to his sister who has written letters of introduction to people she knows there.
 During one such visit, an imaginative fifteen-year-old girl plays an innocent practical joke on the neurotic man, causing him to run from her house in horror.
-Themes: mental illness, escapism, deception, gullibility, perception (appearance vs. reality).
+Themes include social conventions, perception (appearance vs. reality), gullibility, escapism, deception.
 More…

 Hermann the Irascible (Story of the Great Weep)

-H. H. Munro (aka Saki)’s story Hermann the Irascible is a classic example of the use of reverse psychology to achieve a desired result.
-The story first appeared in 1909 at the height of the suffrage movement in Britain.
-As in the story, this involved mass demonstrations (of both man and women) across the country.
-Many readers are critical of the story because they feel that it trivializes women’s rights.
-The point they miss is that Saki’s use of satire is so “over the top” here that, rather than mocking the cause, the story highlights and supports it.
+This story by Saki is a classic example of the use of reverse psychology to achieve a desired result… in this case, shutting down the women’s suffrage movement.
+The story first appeared in 1909 at the height of mass demonstrations of both men and women in support of the cause.
+I have seen some suggestions that the story trivializes women’s rights.
+This misses the point that Saki’s use of satire is so “over the top” here that, rather than mocking suffrage, the story highlights and supports it.
+Themes include human rights, tyranny, manipulation through excess.
 More…

 Tobermory

-This story is from H.H.
-Munro (aka Saki)’s Chronicles of Clovis, which follows the exploits of a spoiled, upper-class young man as he causes mischief among Edwardian high society.
-Clovis attends a weekend house-party.
-Among the other guests is a visiting scientist who was invited in the hope that his cleverness would contribute to the general entertainment.
-All are amazed when the scientist teaches Tobermory, the family house-cat, to speak perfect English.
-However, their wonder soon turns to anger at some of the things Tobermory has to say.
-This seals Tobermory’s fate.
-He knows too much and must be silenced!
-More…
+This story by Saki is a satire of early twentieth century British high society.
+A group of socialites attend a weekend house-party.
+Among the guests is a visiting scientist who was invited in the hope that his cleverness would contribute to the general entertainment.
+All are amazed when he teaches Tobermory, the family housecat, to speak perfect English.
+However, their surprise soon turns to anger at some of the things Tobermory has to say.
+This seals Tobermory’s fate… he knows too much and must be silenced!
+Themes include wonder, superficiality and hypocrisy, embarrassment, anger, retribution More…